grimme-lab/xtb_docs/source/gfnff.rst

 The resulting bond orders obtained by a Hückel calculation have an influence on force constants and energy relevant parameters of the system.
 To yield accurate results the FF parameters are fitted to reproduce B97-3c minimum geometries and frequencies.
 Thereby a strictly global and element specific parameter strategy is applied and no element pair specific parameters are employed.
-This approach is a unique feature of all GFN methods and differs strongly from the parameterization strategies of other FFs.
 Special attention is paid to the simple application.
 As input only Cartesian coordinates and elemental composition are required from which fully automatically all potential energy terms are constructed.
 The total GFN-FF energy expression is given by